There is no set size for choko, and there are many variations.

 The drinking mouth is wide, allowing you to fully experience the flavor and aroma of the alcohol.

-It goes well with any kind of alcohol, but it is good for light and dry sake such as honjozo and raw sake.
+with any kind of alcohol, but it is good for light and dry sake such as honjozo and raw sake.

 Bud type